 If the split in the 2016 referendum vote represents something of the schizophrenic character of the English population, then Orwell does not so much ‘embody’ that dualism (his story is too complex for that ..) as project himself wholeheartedly into it.

 The last three out of four prime ministers of Britain (and the next one to come…) –that’s Blair, Cameron, May and Johnson – belong to an elite strata of English society which are rich, attend certain schools and Universities, and make up a minute percentage of the population.
 That’s the ruling class, and its functionaries, and we all know who they are.
-Eric Blair (1903-50) also belonged to that class.
+Eric Blair (1903-50) also belonged to that class, or at any rate, he grew up among them and knew them intimately.
 He was born in India to a family who for generations were part of the imperialist administration there, he attended Eton (as did Cameron and Johnson), and in the 1920s he served for five years himself in the Indian Imperial Police Force –the enforcers of colonial rule in the sub-continent.

 Eric Blair was supremely aware of the class system.
 He speaks of England economically as two nations, described his family of Imperial functionaries as ‘lower upper middle class’ and resorts to a well-known trope when he describes England as ‘a family with the wrong members in control’.